fusionlanguage/fut/doc/getting-started.md

     cito -o hello.c,cpp,cs,java,js,py,swift,ts,cl hello.ci

 This will translate the Ć code to C, C++, C#, Java, JavaScript, Python, Swift, TypeScript and OpenCL C.
-The `cito` command accepts one or more Ć source files (here just `hello.ci`) and outputs the transpiled source files as specified by the mandatory `-o` option.
+The `cito` command accepts one or more Ć source files (here, just `hello.ci`) and outputs the transpiled source files as specified by the mandatory `-o` option.
 Here we specified several languages, comma-separated.
-In a real-world scenario, you would integrate the `cito` command in your build system.
+In a real-world scenario, you would integrate the `cito` command into your build system.

 Now let's look at the outputs. `hello.cs`: